There are now 3 possible online modes for units:

-- This unit provides a study of poetry in English from the United Kingdom to the USA and Australia, and draws on the entire period from Medieval times to the present.
+- This unit provides a study of poetry in English spanning the period from Medieval times to the present.
 Poetry is a rather marginalised art in contemporary Western societies, including Australia, but those involved in it tend to believe in its value passionately.
 This derives from the belief that poetry is the deepest form of human expression, certainly the most profound form that language ever attains.
 The unit examines poetry and poetic language both in analysis and in practice, covering technical and philosophical elements of poetry and relating them to shifts in cultural values in the society from which each work emerged.
 This unit combines the approaches of literary criticism and creative writing, allowing students to choose which approach they take up in assessment.

-As a Level 3 unit, this unit aims to further develop students' skills in research, critical analysis and oral and written communication through more focused engagements with specific texts and theories, and via a greater emphasis on independent learning through strategies such as targeted research tasks, small group projects and the opportunity to develop individual essay topics.
+As a Level 3 unit, this unit aims to further develop students' skills in creative and/or critical research, textual analysis and oral and written communication through focused engagements with specific texts and theories, and via an emphasis on independent learning through strategies such as targeted research tasks and creative projects.
 This prepares students for future studies at honours and postgraduate levels, or as innovative and productive researchers and communicators throughout their chosen careers.

-- Students are able to (1) acquire knowledge of poetry's purposes, both past and present; (2) acquire knowledge of literary history and poetic tradition; (3) gain knowledge of poetry's forms and the reasons that different forms have been used for different subjects and at different times; (4) develop an understanding of the ways poetry reflects the values and concerns of the wider society in different times; (5) enhance their understanding of the ways English language conveys meaning through features such as rhythm, and of the capacities and limitations of the language; (6) express original arguments, together with research methodologies, approaches and findings, coherently and logically in oral and written formats; (7) undertake and present research in groups efficiently and creatively, and to offer and respond to feedback appropriately; (8) demonstrate an awareness of the importance of informing and challenging one's independent analyses and ideas with discriminating reading in imaginative, critical and theoretical texts; (9) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research; (10) interpret texts from a range of cultural genres independently, confidently and appropriately through developed modes of close reading and writing that encourage personal and critically informed engagement and expression; and (11) apply developed skills in independent enquiry-based research, sophisticated skills in oral and written communication, and develop an informed understanding of, and ethical sensitivity towards, our diverse and globalised world in the context of advanced further studies and/or future career paths.
+- Students are able to (1) gain knowledge of poetry's forms and purposes, and the reasons that different forms have been used for different subjects and at different times; (2) develop an understanding of the ways poetry engages with the values and concerns of the wider society in different times; (3) experiment creatively with the ways English language conveys meaning through poetic devices and features, and of the capacities and limitations of the language; (4) express original ideas and arguments coherently and logically in oral and written formats; (5) demonstrate an awareness of the importance of informing and challenging one's independent analyses and ideas with discriminating reading in imaginative, critical and theoretical texts; and (6) apply, knowingly and appropriately, highly developed skills in textual analysis, creative writing, critical reasoning, interpretation and research.

 - Unit Coordinator(s)